GCDeveloper/robomator-docs/README.md

-This repository hosts the code for the documentation of the Robomator (project name to be determined) application.
+This repository hosts the code for the documentation of the Topicify (project name to be determined) application.

 This project was bootstrapped using `npx docusaurus-init .`